HuaizhengZhang/Face-Recognition-with-Raspberry-Pi/README.md

 # RE1016

-This is a course for NTU students.

-I write this tutorial for teaching students to deploy thier deep learning model to Raspberry Pi3
+This tutorial is for teaching students to deploy thier deep learning model to Raspberry Pi3

+# How to use
+Google colab is all you need.

+# step by step
 Please follow the instruction: Face Recognition with Raspberry Pi